 Q: How do I get in?

 A: Incoming freshmen with an ACT composite score of 28 or above, or an SAT equivalent, and high school GPA of 3.5 or an equivalent 601 GED score will be invited to join the first year.
 Click here to apply as an entering freshman.
 Continuing and transfer students (within and outside the U of A) can also be admitted through the end of their sophomore year by earning a 3.5 cumulative GPA in all course work while carrying a full academic load (an average of at least 15 hours per semester).
 Applications will not be accepted from students who are within three full semesters of anticipated graduation date.
-U of A students who have already been accepted an Honors Program in another college and are transferring to the Fay Jones School must have a 3.5 GPA will be invited to join upon admission to the Fay Jones School of Architecture.
+U of A students who have already been accepted an Honors Program in another college and are transferring to the Fay Jones School must have a 3.5 GPA will be invited to join upon admission to the Fay Jones School of Architecture and Design.

 Q: What’s in it for me?